StasiS-web/ArtGallery/README.md

 <img src="https://res.cloudinary.com/dnvg6uuxl/image/upload/v1660657911/app_gallery/test%20coverage/Test_Coverage_Part_4_se9zim.png" alt="Part4" />
 </details>

+## Disclaimer
+The content and image used in this project does not have a commercial license and it is not used for commercial purpose.
+The image on the error 404 page were purchased with License for personal use only.
+All the content in this project is used only for educational purpose.

 ## Resources
 * All images are comming from (https://www.rawpixel.com/) & (https://unsplash.com/)
 * All Blog Post text were taken from various resources: